PKUFlyingPig/MIT6.1600/docs/lab2.md

     Implement your attack as `attack_two` in
     [`wep/attacker.py`](https://github.com/mit-pdos/6.1600-labs/tree/main/wep/attacker.py).

-1. A WEP recipient who receives a data frame with an invalid integrity hash will complain, while a recipient who receives a valid data frame will not.
+1.  *Extra credit (challenging)*: A WEP recipient who receives a data frame with an invalid integrity hash will complain, while a recipient who receives a valid data frame will not.
 Explain how an attacker can use this